-2.1 Responsibilities and commitment

-- 2.1.1 Explain which tasks and responsibilities belong to the Scrum Master role - 2.1.2 Explain which solutions are suitable for solving problems - 2.1.3 Explain which tools to use to facilitate the team

-2.2 Coaching the team and mediating
+- 2.1 Responsibilities and commitment - The candidate can... - 2.1.1 Explain which tasks and responsibilities belong to the Scrum Master role - 2.1.2 Analyse a scenario for the best solution to a problem typical to Scrum Masters. - 2.1.3 Explain which tools to use to facilitate the team - 2.2 Facilitating and coaching the team

-- 2.2.1 Explain how to manage cultural diversity conflict - 2.2.2 Explain how to coach and challenge the team - 2.2.3 explain the importance of training

-2.3 Other roles (Product Owner, Development Team)
+- 2.2.1 Explain how to facilitate the team by removing roadblocks. - 2.2.2 Explain how to coach and train the team - 2.3 Other roles (Product Owner, Developers)